After your procedure – you’re discharged from hospital

 - Get clear instructions for dealing with the patient’s pain.

 Has your doctor planned your discharge with you?
-Are your x-rays and medications prepared?
+Are your Imaging Results and Medications prepared?

-- Please ask for X-rays or other radiology ?lms you may have done or brought with you.
+- Please ask for X-rays or other medical imaging you may have done or brought with you.
 Your physician may order medications for you to take home after your procedure.
 Please make sure you take the physician’s prescription.

 Have you organized transport home?